iansu/blarn/README.md

 ### Running Yarn commands

-Blarn will pass all commands and arguments through to Yarn.
-When adding packages in a TypeScript project it will execute a second `yarn add` command to add any available `@types` packages as dev dependencies.
+Blarn will pass all commands and arguments through to the package manager.
+When adding packages in a TypeScript project it will execute a second command to add any available `@types` packages as dev dependencies.
 When removing packages any corresponding `@types` packages will be added to the list of packages to remove.

 ### Examples